“I have earned $442,991 USD in just six months by building a dropshipping business that people loved”.

 Two Upsell Strategies that I used were:

 - Upselling on Shipping: I quickly realized that shipping costs are the worst part of the total sales cost, and people are often eager to reduce those.
-People justify adding another enticing product to their cart with money saved on shipping if they receive a reduced shipping rates- so that is one strategy I use.
+People justify adding another enticing product to their cart with money saved on shipping if they receive reduced shipping rates- so that is one strategy I use.
 Faster shipping is another motivator.

 - Cut-off Point: I also occasionally have banners stating a certain percentage off if a customer purchases products worth a certain amount.

 I used Spocket to find and import products- I did try the AliExpress app, but I had different products in mind for my store.
-With Spocket, I found some of my best-selling products, and when the orders started pouring in, I could easily fulfill the orders in one-click.
+With Spocket, I found some of my best-selling products, and when the orders started pouring in, I could easily fulfill the orders in one click.
 I did not have to waste time unnecessarily on manual work, and never worried about inventory: for the stock was updated in real time.

 The second app that I used was Loox: to add photo reviews and making them look clean.
 In the world of ecommerce, reviews are extremely important as they provide the social proof necessary to establish trust.
 Loox was easy to use, and automatically sent my customers an email requesting a review.